Skip to Content

 • Deploy TimeTiles as a complete web application

-• Import data through the admin interface
+• Import data through the admin interface or scheduled URL imports

-• Webhook support for real-time updates
+• Webhook triggers for automated workflows

 Is my data secure?